folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

 sudo systemctl restart nginx
 ```

 3. Now Stripes is running on port 80 and you can open it using a browser.
+Log in with the credentials of the superuser that you have created.

 ## Install and serve edge modules (platform-complete only)